 Flush The DNS Resolver Cache

-DNS resolver cache is the temporary database that a server creates to store data of your recent DNS lookups.
+DNS resolver cache is the temporary database server that a server creates to store data of your recent DNS lookups.
 This cache helps make the lookup process faster for returning IP addresses.

 To see what entries are currently being stored there type in the following command: ipconfig /displaydns